AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 On this photography displayed a storm in the midst of a small town.
 A lot of lightings here everywhere.

 This photo shows a woman who is sitting in the beauty center.
 She looks pretty good and attractive.
 This photo shows a young woman who is having makeup applied to her face.
-She appears to be laying
+She appears to be laying down in a black leather chair.
+The client's white robe suggests that she is at a professional makeup studio.

+This photo shows a group of people on the beautiful island.
+They are jumping in water.
+In the background there is a huge mountain covered by green forest.

+At this photo I can see an elderly women who is standing in front of the sink.
+She is washing vegetables.